Why is waxing painful?

 Compared to other areas of the body, Brazilian waxing is the most painful because pubic hair is thicker than hair in other areas of the body.
 Hence, more force is required to remove the thick hair.
 The good news is, as long as you don’t shave in-between waxes, the pain lessens greatly after 2-3 waxing events.

-I usually advice new clients to begin with under-arms waxing and/or bikini waxing before proceeding to Brazilian waxing.
-Before I commence on waxing, I always let the client know that she can always stop the session should the pain be too much.
+I usually advise new clients to begin with under-arms waxing and/or bikini waxing before proceeding to Brazilian waxing.
+Before I commence waxing, I always let the client know that she can always stop the session should the pain be too much.

 The chart below gives a rating of pain from waxing and comparing it with other beauty treatments.